-In short, no. While there is a substantial amount of research supporting the health benefits of celery extract (which concentrates celery’s phytochemicals), there isn’t much to support all the claims being made about celery juice itself.
+In short, no. While there is substantial research supporting the health benefits of celery extract (which concentrates the phytochemicals), there isn’t much to support all the claims being made about celery juice itself.

-But there are thousands of people who aren’t waiting around for research to verify all the benefits they’re getting from starting their day with a big cup of celery juice!
-The anecdotal evidence is pretty compelling (even if it is placebo!), so my take is that, if it fits with your lifestyle and makes you feel good, there’s no harm in jumping on the bandwagon.
-Especially if it means you’re replacing, say, your morning donut with vegetable juice – that’s a huge upgrade!
+But there are thousands of people who aren’t waiting around for research to verify all the benefits before starting their day with a big cup of celery juice!
+The anecdotal evidence is pretty compelling—even if it is placebo!
+So my take is that if it fits with your lifestyle and makes you feel good, there’s no harm in jumping on the bandwagon.
+Especially if it means you’re replacing, say, your morning donut with vegetable juice—that’s a huge upgrade!

 What about the fiber you’re missing out on?

 When you juice a vegetable, you’re basically concentrating the nutrients into a sippable form, thus bypassing the energy-intensive process of digestion.
-But you’re also throwing away the “pomace” which contains all the fiber.
+But you’re also throwing away the pulpy residue that contains all the fiber.

-Your gut bugs love fiber so celery juice shouldn’t be your only veggies for the day.
-You can have a glass of celery juice in the morning, but still aim to get in 8-10 servings of fruits and vegetables in their whole food form.
+Your good gut bugs love and need fiber [source], so celery juice shouldn’t be your only veggie for the day.
+You can have a glass of celery juice in the morning but still aim to get in 8–10 servings of fruits and vegetables in their whole food form.

 Bottom line on celery juice benefits

 I hate to burst your bubble, but there is nothing especially magical about celery.
 Celery is good for you.
 If juicing celery makes you feel amazing, go for it!
 If it’s all too much trouble, just eat it.
 Use it in soups, make ants on a log for a snack, and add it to smoothies.